marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 Infected by The Plague.

-### 319. (309. amended by @heaso, reached quorum 5 votes to 1)
-Players must belong to a House;  either the Hall, the Chamber or the Salvation.

-Players choose for themselves which House they join initially.

-Switching membership (e.g. from the Hall to the Chamber or vice versa) requires unanimous approval by the current members of the House the player wishes to join, unless there are zero members where entry is automatically granted.

-In addition, to join the Salvation players must also have fewer than 20 points.

-Infected by The Plague.

 ### 320. (proposed by @TiCranium, reached quorum 5 votes to 1)

 The Plague has reached Pandemic Proportions.